Aaronontheweb/node-bootcamp/sessions/hour2/responding-to-requests/readme.md

 server.listen(process.env.PORT || 80, "0.0.0.0");
 ```

-What we've added is a function that's called every time the server receives an
+What we've added is a function that gets called every time the server receives an
 HTTP request.
 That function is passed two parameters: `req` and `res`.
 As you
-might suspect, `req` is an object with details about the request, while `res`
+might expect, `req` is an object with details about the request, while `res`
 gives us methods to respond to the request.
 Pretty simple so far.

 Let's take this a step further and respond to each request with "Hello World!"